 2. Use Velvet Hangers

-Once I switched out my old hangers for these babies a few months ago, I knocked myself upside the head for not pulling out my velvet hangers sooner.
+Once I switched out my old random hangers for these babies, I knocked myself upside the head for not pulling out my velvet hangers sooner.
 They instantly made such a difference!!!

 They are also perfect if you have an open closet system since they do have a super glam factor.

-You can grab similar space-saving shirt hangers here.
+These are similar ones on Amazon and they’re super popular.
+You can check out similar space-saving shirt hangers here.